The Best 17 foods for people living with diabetes

 When selecting diabetes-friendly foods, it’s essential to choose nutrient-dense foods.
 Some examples of nutrient-dense foods include leafy greens, berries, cruciferous vegetables, fatty fish, and lean proteins.

-By paying attention to the glycemic index, fiber content, and nutrient density of the foods you choose, The ability to control blood sugar levels and improve general health is largely a matter of eating a well-rounded, nutritious diet.
+By paying attention to the glycemic index, fiber content, and nutrient density of the foods you choose, the ability to control blood sugar levels and improve general health is largely a matter of eating a well-rounded, nutritious diet.

 List of the Top 17 foods for people living with diabetes